seb1k/networkmap.js/README.md

 ![screenshot](img/fiber2.png)

-You can now :

-- Create networkmaps
-- Use multiple networkmaps
+- Create and use use multiple networkmaps
 - Do requests from your browser ( and the server when CORS is blocking the request )
 - Request with HTTP, SNMP, use .rrd file.
 - Use a password to prevent unwanted changes